Hi there.

 This new technology utilizes the power of microbes and bacteria which are plentiful in landfill environments.
 They break down the barriers in plastic that prevent natural biodegradation to occur.

-Hungry microorganisms looking for food to eat consume
+Hungry microorganisms looking for food to eat consume the bag and produce natural, organic matter, returning it to the earth.

 Lab-Tested